Tuesday, July 26

 Since Junipers are fast growers, they are ideal candidates for shaping.
 This must also be done in stages, or the shrub can become damaged.
 It takes approximately three growing seasons to cultivate a juniper into a shape.

 At the end of the first and second seasons, one-half of the new growth should be removed.
 This encourages the shrub to grow thicker each following season.
-At the start of the third season, they can be pruned into an actual shape.
+At the start of the third period, they can be pruned into an actual shape.
 Templates can be created using a large piece of cardboard to ensure unity.
 They must be maintained by regular maintenance, with the outside edges being trimmed each year.

 If well maintained, Junipers don’t take a lot of work.
 It is easier to trim them a few times each year in small amounts, rather than deal with overgrowth.
 By investing a minimal amount of care, Junipers will earn their keep and continue to thrive.